Jaemin-Wang/PBF-Processing-Condition-Predictor/README.md

 Whether you're an experienced professional or an enthusiast in the PBF manufacturing domain, our project provides an innovative, easy-to-use solution to maximize the quality of your production processes.

+The full codes generated and used in the study to develop the GUI program are also available in this repository.
+You can find these codes in the directory named `PBFRD`.
+Navigate to this directory to access and utilize the codes for your needs.

 ## Prerequisites

 Ensure you have Python installed on your machine.
 This project was developed using Python 3.8, but other versions should work as well.